awlu9547/ARGUS/readme.md

 2. Extract raw patches to at least 1024x1024 resolution, use [tiatoolbox](https://github.com/TissueImageAnalytics/tiatoolbox) or [DeepZoom](https://github.com/ncoudray/DeepPATH/blob/master/DeepPATH_code/00_preprocessing/0b_tileLoop_deepzoom6.py) for patch extraction.
 The tumor segmentation network can be easily added to these pipelines.

-## Data Preparation
+## Data preparation

 1. Prepare the data in the following structure, png or jpeg format is supported.
-Note that extracting patches only from the tumor region is recommended.
+Note that extracting patches only from the tumor region is strongly recommended.

     ```markdown
     ├── data